anzusystems/common-admin/doc/changelog/unreleased/api-helpers-migration.md

   - a 204 answers `undefined` where the old one answered `null`, and a by-ids 204 answers `[]`
   - a 202 with no body **resolves** instead of rejecting as a fatal error
   - failures arrive as `AnzuApiAxiosError`, `AnzuApiTimeoutError` or `AnzuApiResponseCodeError`, not always `AnzuFatalError`.
-Inside this repo nothing changes for the user: `showErrorsDefault` tests `isAnzuApiAxiosError` before `isAnzuFatalError` and both answer with the same unknown-error alert, and a timeout now gets its own message instead of that one.
-Code outside it that branches on `isAnzuFatalError` does need revisiting -- no admin in the fleet does
+Nothing branches on `isAnzuFatalError` and loses by it: the only test of it anywhere is `showErrorsDefault`, which tries `isAnzuApiAxiosError` first and answers both with the same unknown-error alert, and a timeout now reaches its own message instead of that one.

+    **The exposure runs the other way, and there is one live site.** Code that branches on `isAnzuApiAxiosError` around a call that previously could not produce one now takes a branch it never took. `admin-cms` `systemUserManageActions.ts:72` tests exactly that against a 404 from `fetchDamUser`, to answer "this user does not exist".
+Under the old helper a 404 arrived as `AnzuFatalError`, so that branch was dead for DAM and the page showed an error alert instead.
+    It now does what it was written to do.
+Check your own `isAnzuApiAxiosError` branches the same way before raising the pin
   - an axios failure reaches the console unless you pass `silentConsoleError`
   - the type parameters swap sides: `apiCreateOne<Body, Response>` against `useApiRequest<Response, Body>`, and each defaults to the other, so the wrong order compiles